Leaf blower

-Leaf blowers are a source of controversy due to their adverse impacts such as operator injury, including hearing loss, particulates air pollution, noise pollution, and ecological habitat destruction.
+Leaf blowers are a source of controversy due to their adverse impacts such as operator injury, including hearing loss, air pollution, noise pollution, and ecological habitat destruction.
 Over 200 localities have restricted the use of leaf blowers and many major cities, including Washington, DC, are implementing total bans due to the negative effects to operator health, ecological destruction, pollution, and nuisances including noise.
 October 9, 2021, California passed an air pollution control law AB1346 phasing out small off-road engines, like those found in leaf blowers, set to take effect January 1, 2024.

-Types of Leaf Blowers

-There are different types of leaf blowers such as handheld, backpack, petrol, electric, and battery.